Friday, 8 August 2025

 "The statement about methodological naturalism being proven deductively with operational science while being an assumption in the science of origins is accurate.
 Methodological naturalism, which is the principle of relying on natural explanations in scientific inquiry, is often considered a foundation for operational science, where experiments can be directly performed to test hypotheses and derive conclusions.
 However, when dealing with the origins of things in the past, like evolution or the formation of the solar system, it's more of an assumption or a working hypothesis because we cannot directly observe those events"

 Can you see the point?
-They reject intelligent design even if we don't mention God, because of their fear it will evidence God. (irrational, and UNscientific)
+They reject intelligent design even if we don't mention God, because of their fear it will evidence God. (irrational, and UNscientific) Yet they will take any natural cause no matter how seemingly absurd, such as abiogenesis.

 The scientists used to believe mesonychid ungulates were the ancestors of whales, but they changed that historical story when they looked at genes, and instead argued it was the artiodactyls.
 They used to believe it was a protein that sprang up in a warm pond with abiogenesis, now they argue the RNA world.
 They used to argue that the coelecanth was an intermediate for amphibian evolution until they found a live one.
 They then changed the story to elpistostegids being the ancestors of tetrapods, but now they have found them to be contemporaneous, so I will quote what evolution scientist said; "We now have to invent a common ancestor to the tetrapods and elpistostegids.""
 In fact Phil Gingerich (whom thought Rhodocetus originally had a tail-fluke in regards to whale-evolution, ended up saying on video iirc, that, "Rhodocetus probably didn't have a tail fluke after all". )

-CONCLUSION; Isn't it simply obvious from this A.I's confession, that because historical "science" deals with the origins of a thing, it doesn't work the same as dealing with the operation of a thing. (because it is predicated on an assumed premise which makes a syllogism unsound)
+CONCLUSION; Isn't it simply obvious from this A.I's confession, that because historical "science" deals with the origins of a thing, it doesn't work the same as dealing with the operation of a thing.

 It is actually a non-sequitur that if the operation of the universe is naturally explained that therefore the origins of the things within it, are also naturally explained.